shreni123/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

 4. Log into each node one at a time and run the following commands:

-   1. systemctl stop kubelet.service
+   1. `systemctl stop kubelet.service`
-   2. rm /etc/kubernetes/kubelet.conf
+   2. `rm /etc/kubernetes/kubelet.conf`
-   3. rm /var/lib/kubelet/pki/*
+   3. `rm /var/lib/kubelet/pki/*`
-   4. cp /etc/kubernetes/`<node>`.kubelet.conf /etc/kubernetes/kubelet.conf
+   4. `cp /etc/kubernetes/<NODE>.kubelet.conf /etc/kubernetes/kubelet.conf`
-   5. systemctl start kubelet.service
+   5. `systemctl start kubelet.service`
-   6. kubeadm init phase kubelet-finalize all --cert-dir /var/lib/kubelet/pki/
+   6. `kubeadm init phase kubelet-finalize all --cert-dir /var/lib/kubelet/pki/`

-5. Check the expiration of the kubectl certificates files.
+5. Check the expiration of the `kubectl` certificates files.
 See [File Locations](#file-locations) for the list of files.

    ***This task is for each master and worker node.
 The example checks each kubelet certificate in [File Locations](#file-locations).***